The Historical Atlas of United States Congressional Districts: 1789–1983

-The Historical Atlas of the United States Congressional Districts: 1789-1983 is a 352-page bound volume of maps of all United States congressional districts from the effective date of the U.S. Constitution through the congressional redistricting after the 1980 U.S. Census.
+The Historical Atlas of the United States Congressional Districts: 1789-1983 is a 352-page bound volume of maps of all United States congressional districts from the effective date of the U.S. Constitution through the congressional redistricting after the 1980 United States census.
 It was authored by West Virginia University geography professor Kenneth C. Martis with cartography by Ruth A. Rowles.

 Background

 Representation in the United States Congress is geographically based.
 The Founders explicitly designed the House of Representatives to be an institution that reflects local and regional concerns.
-These inescapable facts, and the actual history and actions of Congress itself, led many prominent historians, political scientists and geographers to attempt to investigate congressional elections, roll call voting, and other characteristics and behavior in their spatial context.
+These inescapable facts, and the actual history and actions of Congress itself, led many prominent historians, political scientists, and geographers to attempt to investigate congressional elections, roll call voting, and other characteristics and behavior in their spatial context.
 Two of the greatest hindrances to this type of research were the unavailability of historical congressional district boundary maps and historical congressional election maps.
 To fill this gap in American historical information, the National Endowment for the Humanities, in the late 1970s and early 1980s, supported research to produce The Historical Atlas of United States Congressional Districts: 1789-1983.